rogermcconkiejr/Sprint-Challenge-React-Wars/README.md

 - [ ] Describe state.

 State is a lot like data.
 State is an object that determines what a component renders and how it behaves.
 It makes it possible to build dynamic components to render data.
+A stateful component is one that holds data in React.

 - [ ] Describe props.

 Props are creation parameters.
-They can be shared throughout different components and their values are functions.
+They are generally used to pass data when it needs to be used on multiple components.
+Props can be passed from parent components to their children components, in short, they can be shared throughout different components.
+When it is sent down to a child component we can access it, just like we would access any other object.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?